What To Know About Pervis Payne, Who Maintains His Innocence While Awaiting Execution

-After over three decades of maintaining his innocence, death row inmate Pervis Payne is moving closer to his execution date of April 9, 2021 — despite activist-collected evidence that could prove his innocence.
+After over three decades of maintaining his innocence, death row inmate Pervis Payne is moving closer to receiving an execution date — despite activist-collected evidence that could prove his innocence.
 Payne was arrested and charged with murder for killing a woman and her 2-year-old child in Millington, Tennessee.
 But Payne maintains that he wasn't even there for the murder.

 In 1987, Payne was living with his parents and siblings.
 According to his statement at the time, he was waiting for girlfriend, Bobbie Thomas, at her Millington apartment when he stumbled upon the homicide of her neighbor, Charisse Christopher, and her two-year-old daughter Lacie Jo.
 Both were found stabbed to death, while Christopher’s three-year-old son Nicholas survived.
 Payne, who has an intellectual disability, was later convicted of the murders in February 1988 and put on death row.